 Let us consider in the following a regular base station layout as depicted in Figure 5.
-Cell sizes are illustrated here with their pilot signal ranges, a parameter which is kept constant throughout the simulation.
-Within the considered area, users are randomly generated following a spatial homogeneous Poisson process [19].
-In order to consider individual data rates, we selected for all cells the traffic mixes and the desired $E_b/N_0$ target level from Table 1, cf. [20], and a step size of 0.5 dB was chosen for the inner loop correction.
+Cell sizes are illustrated here with their pilot signal ranges, a parameter which we kept constant throughout the simulation.
+Within the considered area, users were randomly generated following a spatial homogenous Poisson process.
+In order to consider individual data rates, we selected the traffic mixes for all cells and the desired $E_b/N_0$ target level from Table 1, cf. [13].
 A fixed distance of 2 km between each base station was chosen.
-All simulation runs were performed over a duration of 15000 power control groups corresponding to a simulation time
+All simulation runs were performed over a duration of 15000 power control groups corresponding to a simulation time of 10 seconds after a warm-up period of 5 seconds.